-Know Before You Go
+Know About Costa Rica Before You Go

 Costa Rica is Very Expensive During Christmas and New Years

-First and foremost, the Christmas and New Years holidays are the most expensive times to visit Costa Rica.
-Flight prices are super high, hotels that normally cost $100 USD a night may cost $200 USD a night over the winter holidays.
-Car rentals that are normally $50 USD a day may increase to $120 USD a day during Christmastime.
+Hotels that normally cost $100 USD a night may cost $250 USD a night over the winter holidays.
+Car rentals that are normally $50 USD a day may increase to $150 USD a day for the week of Christmas and New Years.
 If you are visiting Costa Rica during Christmas, you will need to have a bigger budget.

 Availability goes SUPER fast during Christmas and New Years in Costa Rica.
-I know some vacation rentals and hotels that book out 6 months, even a year in advance!
-This is especially true for beach towns and for the nights of the Dec 24th, 25th and 31st.
-By September, many popular hotels in the main tourist destinations will have already booked their Christmas dates.
-If you’re staying at an all-inclusive resort, luxury boutique hotel or luxury vacation rental, reserve at least 6 months out.
+I know some vacation rentals and hotels that book out out a year in advance.
+This is especially true for beach towns in Costa Rica for the nights of the Dec 24th, 25th and 31st.

 Make sure to read our tips for renting a car in Costa Rica post to help you book with a reputable company and get our Costa Rica car rental discount and extra benefits here.